wet-boew/GCWeb/méli-mélo/2023-09-menu/meta.md

 title:
   en: Campaign Menu
-  fr: Menu pour une campaigne promotionelle
+  fr: Menu pour une campagne promotionnelle
 description: Example of a new menu that uses megamenu for md and lg, and GCWeb menu for sm and xs
 modified: 2024-05-16
 componentName: 2023-09-menu